Congressional Record: History

 In early United States history, there was no record of Congressional debates.
 The contemporary British Parliament from which Congress drew its tradition was a highly secretive body, and publishing parliamentary proceedings in Britain did not become legal until 1771.
 The Constitution, in Article I, Section 5, requires Congress to keep a journal of its proceedings, but both the House Journal and the Senate Journal include only a bare record of actions and votes rather than records of debates.
 In the first twenty years, Congress made frequent use of secret sessions.
 Beginning with the War of 1812, public sessions became commonplace.

 In the early 1800s, political reporting was dominated by National Intelligencer, the first newspaper of Washington, D.C.
 Newspapers with reporters in the chamber regularly published floor statements in their reports.
 Joseph Gales and William Seaton, the editors of the Intelligencer, became regular fixtures in the House and Senate chambers.

 In 1824, Gales and Seaton began publishing the Register of Debates, the first series of publications containing congressional debates.
 The Register of Debates contains summaries of "leading debates and incidents" of the period rather than a verbatim debate transcript.
 From 1834 to 1856, Gale and Seaton retroactively compiled the Annals of Congress, covering congressional debates from 1789 to 1824 using primarily newspaper accounts.

-When Andrew Jackson's Democrats came into power in congress around 1830, Gales and Seaton's popularity declined due to their differing views with the administration.
-The new printing partnership of Francis Preston Blair and John Cook Rives founded the Congressional Globe in 1833 with President Jackson's support.
-In 1837, Register of Debates ceased publication.
+When Jacksonian Democrats strengthened their hold on the legislative branch in the 1830 elections, Gales and Seaton's popularity declined due to their differing views with the 22nd Congress and the Jackson administration.
+The new printing partnership of Francis Preston Blair and John Cook Rives founded the Congressional Globe in 1833 with President Andrew Jackson's support.
+In 1837, the Register of Debates ceased publication.

-In 1851, the Congressional Globe began publishing near-verbatim reports of debates thanks to the publication's heavy use of stenographers.
+In 1851, the Congressional Globe began publishing near-verbatim reports of debates thanks to the publication's extensive use of stenographers.

 The Congressional Record was first published in 1873 under the oversight of Senate Secretary George Congdon Gorham.